Pedagogy in Further Education and Vocational Teacher Education

 Mussett (2010: 1) argues there is no consensus in ‘the way pedagogy should be integrated in teacher education’.

-Korthagen et al. (2006) have led the production of perhaps the most authoritative and comprehensive statement of general pedagogical principles for teacher education.
+Korthagen et al. (2006) have led the production of perhaps the most authoritative, comprehensive and still authoritative statement of general pedagogical principles for teacher education.
 They undertook a meta-analysis of three ITE programmes across three countries, and ‘many studies’ undertaken and published on those programmes, and derived ‘Seven Fundamental Principles’ from this analysis.
 They are described as an 'empirically based and practically oriented' pedagogy based on 7 Key principles in 'programs and practices’ (ibid: 1022).
 They also assert that ‘in almost every teacher education program in the world, one or more of the seven principles can be recognized’ (ibid: 1037).
-These pedagogy based principles are:
+These pedagogy-based principles are:

 1. Learning about teaching involves continuously conflicting and competing demands